-Episodes of illness due to outbreaks can cause catastrophic health expenditures to a household from medical and non-medical OOP expenditures.
+Episodes of illness due to outbreaks can cause catastrophic health expenditures to a household from medical and non-medical out-of-pocket expenditures.

 Key Evidence: A 2006-07 meningococcal meningitis epidemic in Burkina Faso cost households an average of US$90 for each case of meningitis that occurred.
 These costs — representing nearly 2.5 months of the average per capita income for that year — included direct and indirect costs of treatment and lost income to caretakers.

-Key Evidence: A large meningococcal meningitis epidemic in Burkina Faso cost the health system an estimated $7.1 million, representing nearly 2% of the country’s entire annual health budget.
+Key Evidence: A large meningococcal meningitis epidemic in Burkina Faso cost the health system an estimated US$7.1 million, representing nearly 2% of the country’s entire annual health budget.

 From the VoICE editors: In this study of a 2007 outbreak, 86% of the health system cost covered a reactive vaccination campaign using older polysaccharide vaccines.
 Routine vaccination with new, conjugate vaccines are expected to prevent or limit future outbreaks and thus reduce these costs.

-Key Evidence: A large measles outbreak in the Netherlands in 2013-14 resulted in 2700 cases of disease and cost an estimated $4.7 million — or $1,739 per case.
-Costs included outbreak response (including vaccination and enhanced surveillance), the cost of treatment (primarily hospitalizations) and the loss of productivity among caregivers ($365,000, less than 8% of total costs).
+Key Evidence: A large measles outbreak in the Netherlands in 2013-14 resulted in 2700 cases of disease and cost an estimated US$4.7 million — or US$1,739 per case.
+Costs included outbreak response (including vaccination and enhanced surveillance), the cost of treatment (primarily hospitalizations), and the loss of productivity among caregivers ($365,000, less than 8% of total costs).
 Due to the likely under-reporting of the disease, the actual costs could be nearly 20% greater ($5.6 million).

 Key Evidence: Two meningococcal meningitis outbreaks in Brazil resulted in US$128,000 (9 cases, 2007) and US$34,000 (3 cases, 2011) in direct costs to the health system to investigate cases and manage the outbreak (including emergency vaccination).
 The investigation and response activities related to the 2011 outbreak alone cost $11,475 per case, and an additional $6,600 overall for supplemental disease surveillance activities.